LivePersonInc/developer-center/pages/Documents/ConversationalAI/ConversationBuilder/Testing&Deployment/testing-debugging-post-deployment.md

 ### Print the most recent user message

-To aid in debugging, you can use the `printDebugMessage` scripting function in the code areas of an interaction to print messages — for example, the consumer's most recent message — to the debug log.
-For more on this function, see [here](conversation-builder-scripting-functions-log-debug.html#print-debug-message).
+To aid in debugging, you can use the [printDebugMessage](conversation-builder-scripting-functions-log-debug.html#print-debug-message) scripting function in the code areas of an interaction to print messages — for example, the consumer's most recent message — to the debug log.

 ### Events glossary

-Refer to the events glossary [here](conversation-builder-testing-deployment-debugging.html#events-glossary) to assist you as you debug.
+To assist you as you debug, refer to [this events glossary](conversation-builder-testing-deployment-debugging.html#events-glossary).